-A few garlic blossoms and some vinegar and a little time give you this amazing Garlic or Chive Blossom Vinegar!
+A few garlic or chive blossoms and some vinegar and a little time give you this amazing Garlic or Chive Blossom Vinegar!
 It's great in vinaigrettes or to give as gifts!

 All I did was chop of the garlic stalk and add it along with the flowers to two cups of vinegar in a mason jar with a plastic lid.
 Then I put it in a cool, dark place to age.
 Shaking it every day or so.
 After three weeks, it had turned that lovely lavender purple and had a soft garlic flavor.
 I've used this in salad dressing, drizzled on some grilled fish and it's perfect deglazing a pan to make a pan sauce.

 Garlic Blossom Vinegar